ghi-electronics/Docs/software/tinyclr/tutorials/i2c.md

 # I2C
 ---
-I2C (pronounced eye-squared-sea, or eye-two-sea) was originally developed by Phillips as a protocal for synchronous serial communication between integrated circuits.
+I2C (pronounced eye-squared-sea, or eye-two-sea) was originally developed by Phillips as a protocol for synchronous serial communication between integrated circuits.
 It has a master and one or more slaves sharing the same data bus.
 Instead of selecting the slaves by using a dedicated chip select signal like SPI, I2C uses an addressing mechanism to communicate with the selected device.
 This addressing method saves one I/O pin per slave.

 Before data is transferred, the master transmits the 7-bit address of the slave device it wants to communicate with.
 It also sends one bit indicating whether it wants to send data to the slave or receive data from the slave.
 When a slave sees its address on the bus, it will acknowledge its presence.
 At this point, the master can send or receive data.
 The master will start data transfers with a "start condition" before sending an address or data.
 The master ends the data transfer with a "stop condition."